 If we would use the complete output grid of our transport model as the inversion grid, then the size of our sensitivity matrix would be too large to be computationally manageable and the solution probably would be under-determined depending on the spatial correlation lengths.
 Fine grids with negligible source sensitivities and very low a-priori emissions are also more prone to be assigned negative emissions in typical dipole patterns since we assume Gaussian distributed errors.
 To reduce the size of the inversion problem, an irregularly sized inversion grid is introduced that assigns finer (lower) grid cells in areas with larger (smaller) average source sensitivities (Henne et al., 2016).
-The number of reduced resolution grid serves two purposes.
-On the one hand, it reduces the number of state vector elements, removing many elements with very little sensitivity.
-On the other hand, it helps to smooth out transport model errors, which tend to grow with distance from the point of observation.
 The number of grid cells in our inversions varies from 1000-2500 depending on the number of observations available for different inversions.